 It is important to note that ILR status can be revoked if you live outside the UK for more than two years.

 Indefinite Leave to Remain fee

 The fee for indefinite leave to remain is £2389.

 This does not include the mandatory £19.20 biometric enrolment fee.

 It cost an additional £800 for super priority processing (24 hour) and £500 for priority processing (5 day processing, where eligible).

 How Do I Apply for Indefinite Leave to Remain?

-Applications for ILR are paper based and you must ensure that the correct application form is chosen, depending in each immigration category you are applying.
+Applications for ILR are online and you must ensure that the correct application form is chosen, depending in each immigration category you are applying.
 It is important to have all information in your application accurate, and applicable to your case.
 You must pay a fee to apply, and you do not get a refund if you are refused.
 Common reasons for refusal include: